 Historically, to expunge meant "to destroy or obliterate; it implies not a legal act, but a physical annihilation."
-40 The Washington State Criminal Records Privacy Act 41 dictates that criminal history record information that consists of non-conviction data only - i.e., "all criminal history record information relating to an incident which has not led to a conviction or other disposition adverse to the subject, and for which proceedings are no longer actively pending" 42 - is subject to deletion from criminal justice agency files two years after a disposition favorable to the defendant has been entered, 43 or after three years from the date of arrest or issuance of a citation or warrant for an offense for which a conviction was not obtained, upon the request of the person who is the subject of the record, unless the defendant is a fugitive.
-44 Deleting criminal history record information that consists of non-conviction data only is equivalent to expungement of the record.
-Individuals can obtain a copy of their non-conviction criminal history record for \$12, and they must submit their expungement request forms 45 to the WSP, which requires identity verification via fingerprint submission and witness signatures.
+40 The Washington State Criminal Records Privacy Act dictates that criminal history record information that consists entirely of nonconviction data is subject to deletion from criminal justice agency files two years after a disposition favorable to the defendant has been entered, or after three years from the date of arrest or issuance of a citation or warrant for an offense for which a conviction was not obtained, upon the request of the person who is the subject of the record, unless the defendant is a fugitive.
+41 Deleting criminal history record information that consists of nonconviction data only is equivalent to expungement of the record.
+Individuals can obtain a copy of their nonconviction criminal history record for \$12, and they must submit their expungement request forms 42 to the WSP, which requires identity verification via fingerprint submission and witness signatures.

-WSP will remove the expunged data from state and national criminal history databases maintained by the FBI, including personally identifiable information if an expunged non-conviction is the only entry on an individual's record.
-WSP does not notify the court of jurisdiction if or when non-conviction data is expunged.
-46 In 2019, WSP received 834 non-conviction expungement requests and approved 361.
-47
+WSP will remove the expunged data from state and national criminal history databases maintained by the FBI, including personally identifiable information if an expunged nonconviction is the only entry on an individual's record.
+WSP does not notify the court of jurisdiction if or when nonconviction data is expunged.43 In 2019, WSP received 834 nonconviction expungement requests and approved 361.44

-Washington's practice of non-conviction expungement is largely consistent with other states that provide similar relief measures.
-Delaware follows a similar process for expunging non-conviction records in the state criminal history repository, albeit with fewer requirements related to length of time from arrest and no provision regarding previous convictions.
+Washington's practice of nonconviction expungement is largely consistent with other states that provide similar relief measures.
+Delaware follows a similar process for expunging nonconviction records in the state criminal history repository, albeit with fewer requirements related to length of time from arrest and no provision regarding previous convictions.
 Connecticut also has a similar method but with a key distinction: It does not require individuals to initiate this specific type of expungement - the state acts directly.
 Connecticut's criminal history repository agency conducts regular audits and performs "erasure" as an operation of law.

-Vacating Convictions
+Vacating convictions

 Court orders vacating a conviction are the most common form of records relief in Washington.
-In 2019, the AOC granted over 4,200 orders to vacate convictions in criminal history records.
-49 The vacation process is administered by the sentencing courts and requires record subjects to file a petition for vacation and a hearing.
-If granted, "the court effectuates the vacation by: (a)(i) Permitting the applicant to withdraw the applicant's plea of guilty and to enter a plea of not guilty; or (ii) if the applicant has been convicted after a plea of not guilty, the court setting aside the verdict of guilty; and (b) the court dismissing the information, indictment, complaint, or citation against the applicant and vacating the judgment and sentence."
-50
+In 2019, the AOC granted over 4,200 orders to vacate convictions in criminal history records.46 The vacation process is administered by the sentencing courts and requires record subjects to file a petition for vacation and a hearing.
+If granted, "the court effectuates the vacation by: (a)(i) Permitting the applicant to withdraw the applicant's plea of guilty and to enter a plea of not guilty; or (ii) if the applicant has been convicted after a plea of not guilty, the court setting aside the verdict of guilty; and (b) the court dismissing the information, indictment, complaint, or citation against the applicant and vacating the judgment and sentence."47